ACA Adult Medicaid Clients

 The Illinois Department of Public Health was awarded a multi-million dollar grant to implement activities throughout Illinois that focus on tobacco-free living, active living and healthy eating, quality clinical and other preventive services, social and emotional wellness, and fostering healthy and safe physical environments.
 We Choose Health

-will fund efforts by local organizations, health providers, schools, businesses and other community groups statewide other than in Cook, Kane, DuPage, Lake and Will counties.
-On May 8th, 2012 the Department released a Request for Application inviting organizations to begin applying for funding.
+funded efforts by local organizations, health providers, schools, businesses and other community groups statewide other than in Cook, Kane, DuPage, Lake and Will counties.
+More information is available here

-The Council on Physical Fitness was established in 1998 and has recently been revived to help promote Governor Quinn’s Walk Across Illinois initiative.
-The Council, co-chaired by former Chicago Bear Otis Wilson and retired physical education teacher Sandy Noel, is working to promote Walk Across Illinois and the Walk Across Illinois-Schools initiative.
+The Council on Physical Fitness was established in 1998 and has recently been revived to help promote the Walk Across Illinois initiative.
+The Council, co-chaired by Jarrett Payton and retired physical education teacher Sandy Noel, is working to promote Walk Across Illinois and the Walk Across Illinois-Schools initiative.
 The Council is also working with the Illinois Chamber of Commerce Healthcare Council to promote Walk Across Illinois as a worksite wellness activity.
 To begin tracking your miles across Illinois, click here

 PHAP is a two year fellowship program run by the Center for Disease Control (CDC) for recent graduates interested in public health and supported in part by the Affordable Care Act.
 Gretchen Paule, a fellow in her first year of the program, is currently working at the Clay County Health Department, gaining valuable experience as a public health professional.